Bunkerbewohner/circular/README.md

 		Circular.controller("MyController", {
 			name: "Joffrey",
 			alive: true,
+			showStatus: function() {
+				return this.alive ? "alive! : "dead!"
+			},
 			kill: function() {
 				this.alive = false
 			}
 		})
 	</script>
 </head>
 <body controller="MyController">
-	<h1>King <span bind-content="name">...</span> is
+	<h1>King <span bind-content="name"></span> is <span bind-content="showStatus()"></span></h1>
-		<span bind-content="(alive ? "alive!" : "dead!")">...</span></h1>

-	<button bind-click="kill()" bind-attr="{disabled: !alive}">Kill <span bind-content="name">...</span></button>
+	<button bind-click="kill()" bind-attr="{disabled: !alive}">Kill <span bind-content="name"></span></button>
 </body>
 </html>
 ```

 After including the circular library the controller is defined as shown earlier.
 In the HTML body **content bindings** between two *span* elements and the *name* property are created using the *bind-content* attribute.

 The value of the attribute is a so called **binding expression**.
 Binding expressions are arbitrary JavaScript expressions that make use of data properties defined in the controller.
 Every time one of the referenced properties changes, the expression is automatically re-evaluated.
 How the new value is used depends on the kind of binding.
 The content binding in this case simply replaces the HTML elements' content (*innerHTML* property) with the new value.
-While in the first content binding the expression simply evaluates to the data property "name", the second binding uses JavaScript's ternary operator to return a string depending on the value of the data property "alive".
+While in the first content binding the expression simply evaluates to the data property "name", the second binding uses a function defined in the controller to return a string depending on the value of the data property "alive".

 The other type of binding used in the example is the **attribute binding**.
 Attribute bindings allow binding values to arbitrary HTML attributes.
 In this case the binding is defined in form of a JavaScript object where the keys represent the attribute names and the values are the binding expressions.
 In this case the value of the attribute "disabled" is bound to the controller's data property "alive".
 Consequently the button will be disabled if "alive" is set to false.